PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # Prison Known Issues and To Do's for v3.3.x

-TODOs for v3.2.10 release:
+# TODOs for v3.2.10 release:

-1. Final testing of ladder rank multipliers
+1. DONE: Final testing of ladder rank multipliers
 2. DONE: /ranks ladder moveRank not working
 3. DONE: Forced global refresh of rank multipliers when a ladder multiplier is changed.
   - Should be simple
   - Run as async task
-  - Force update when updating a ladder's multiplier - all players
+  - DONE: Force update when updating a ladder's multiplier - all players
   - DONE: Force update when changing ranks - only targeted player
 4. DONE: Add ladder base cost multiplier to /ranks autoConfigure.
 Start with a simple 10%.
   - Include message that it's enabled and how to change it or disable it:
   - /ranks ladder rankCostMultiplier prestiges 0
 5. Add to /ranks player the detail information on rank cost multipliers
+6. DONE: For '/ranks autoConfigure' add an alias to '/prison autoConfigure'

+7. Change /ranks list so if non-op it does not show all the extra details.
+A simplified list for plain players.

+### Others

 * DONE: Add a rank cost multiplier to ladders.
 Sum all active ranks a player has to get the total multiplier to use for rank costs.
 * DONE: Fix the "next rank" value with PlayerRanks.... needs to recalc with the new rank.